3 Things Men Do that Women Love

 I once dated a guy who would have a drink waiting for me when I showed up to his apartment.
 Far from feeling presumptuous (or making me feel like a total alcoholic), I loved that he thought of me even when I wasn’t there, and wanted to make me feel comfortable in his home.

 Look, does every woman on the low want a humongous bouquet of flowers sent to her office (so everyone sees it, natch) like, every other week?
 Sure.
 We’re just wired that way.
 BUT flowers get expensive really effing fast, and who knows, maybe the allure of a tightly packed square-shaped vase of white roses (what, just me?) would eventually start to fade.
+And things men do that women love is not based on what’s in your bank account.

 But here’s the thing: if you think that’s the only thing that women will swoon for, then sure, I get why more young guys are avoiding DTR’ing.
 What pressure!
 What a cost!